GregHilston/toolbox/README.md

 ## Safely Testing

 To safely test the `install.sh` script, I suggest running it in a barebones Debian Docker container.
 In this repo you'll find the `docker/` directory which is our barebones container and scripts to assist with this.
+See `docker/README.md` for further instructions.

 ## Submodules